Photo Trinity Site Memorial White Sands Missile Range New Mexico

 Trinity Site

-The location was only twenty miles from our campsite but we had to go to the only open gate, which is only open for about twelve hours each year.
+The location was only twenty miles from our campsite, but we had to go to the only open gate, which is only open for about twelve hours each year.
 Armed guards at every turn made sure we didn’t wander off the route.
 Oh yes, I almost forgot, a few dozen protesters were along the way.

-At this location, 425 people on July 16, 1945, all knew that World War II was over even though the fighting persisted.
-Nearly everyone within a hundred miles knew something big happened at 5:29 am.
+At this location, 425 people on July 16, 1945, all knew that World War II was over, even though the fighting persisted.
+Nearly everyone within a hundred miles knew something big had happened at 5:29 am.
 Some people had seen something similar two months prior when the military set off 200,000 pounds of TNT all at once as a test to get a rough idea of what might happen.
 This was bigger.

 20190406 111352